-The Mayo Clinic Center for Sleep Medicine estimated that the recall impacted more than 16 million domestic and international patients.
+The recall impacted more than 16 million domestic and international patients.

-This message was delivered via email and physical letter to approximately 9,000 impacted patients who receive sleep medicine and respiratory care at Mayo Clinic.
+This message was delivered via emails and physical letters to approximately 9,000 impacted patients who receive sleep medicine and respiratory care at Mayo Clinic.
 Within this population, Mayo Clinic notified the legal guardians of 60 pediatric patients using the recalled BiPAP and CPAP devices.

 Mayo Clinic staff forwarded peers’ requests for advice on their recall responses and permission to this letter as a template for patient-facing communications.
 These requests became frequent enough that the subject matter experts and I authored a Journal of Clinical Sleep Medicine article, titled “Rapid response to medical device recalls: an organized patient-centered team effort.”